iluwatar/java-design-patterns/iterator/README.md

 ## Intent of Iterator Design Pattern

-The Iterator pattern provides a way to access elements of an aggregate object sequentially without exposing its underlying representation.
+The Iterator Design Pattern in Java provides a way to access elements of an aggregate object sequentially without exposing its underlying representation.
+This behavioral pattern is crucial for efficient collection traversal.

 ## Detailed Explanation of Iterator Pattern with Real-World Examples